-It can be seen by even the casual observer that the obligation placed on an organisation making use of PII will significantly increase once the GDPR comes into effect in 2018.
+It can be seen by even the casual observer that the obligation placed on an organisation making use of PII will significantly increase now the GDPR is in effect.

 If you gather, store, process or otherwise interact with PII for Residents of the EU – regardless of where you are homed as an organisation – then you will need to comply with, and abide by the regulation.